ruifm/gitlinker.nvim/README.md

 ### Highlighting

-To create your own highlighting, please use:
+To create your own highlighting, please use below config before setup this plugin:

 ```lua
 -- lua